GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Additional KPI trends

 \paragraph{Support and Balance.} In the lower plots of Figure~\ref{fig:kpi-appendix}, \textit{Side Support} generally increases with the number of packed items.
-Hybrid-GA (+PP) maintains consistent support throughout, whereas O3D-BPP-PCT struggles in the lower-item range but recovers to achieve the strongest support at higher item counts.
-Extreme-Point follows closely behind, while GOPT remains lowest on average. \textit{CoG2D} values for all methods cluster near the center as item count increases; Hybrid-GA (+PP) exhibits slightly tighter dispersion, indicating steadier horizontal balance. \textit{CoG3D} shows a similar convergence trend at higher counts, with early-bin variability more pronounced for Sisyphus and GOPT.
-Overall, Hybrid-GA (+PP) is competitive or leading in both compactness and stability, while O3D-BPP-PCT improves markedly as instance size grows.
+GENPACK (+PP) maintains consistent support throughout, whereas O3D-BPP-PCT struggles in the lower-item range but recovers to achieve the strongest support at higher item counts.
+Extreme Point follows closely behind, while GOPT remains lowest on average. \textit{CoG2D} values for all methods cluster near the center as item count increases; GENPACK (+PP) exhibits slightly tighter dispersion, indicating steadier horizontal balance. \textit{CoG3D} shows a similar convergence trend at higher counts, with early-bin variability more pronounced for Sisyphus and GOPT.
+Overall, GENPACK (+PP) is competitive or leading in both compactness and stability, while O3D-BPP-PCT improves markedly as instance size grows.